adrianengine/gcp-img/README.md

 The above example shows usage of the `play` attribute:

-- You can start the animation of GIF images by specifying an attribute of `play`.
+- You can start the animation of GIF or WEBP images by specifying an attribute of `play`.

 ## Attribute Summary